-The next Olympic Tennis Event will take place at Rio 2016.
+The next Olympic Tennis Event will take place at Rio 2016 from 6-14 August and the next Paralympic Tennis Event will take place on 9-16 September.

 The Olympic Tennis Centre, located in Barra Olympic Park, will include a centre court for around 10,000 spectators, other secondary courts for large numbers of spectators (5,000 in Court 1 and 3,000 in Court 2) and other support and warm-up courts, each able to seat 250 people.